Atlantis-Ecosystem-Model/Atlantis_example_and_instructions/README.md

 $ yum install pkgconfig  # Install pkgconfig
 ```
 *Note*
-> Most computers with other versions of linux, follow similar instructions to install
+> Most computers with other versions of Linux, follow similar instructions to install
 the necessary packages and libraries.
 If you have questions, visit
 [Wiki-Packages-Linux](https://confluence.csiro.au/display/Atlantis/Building+under+linux)